u-raushan/Handwritten-digits-recognition/README.md

 # Handwritten-digit-recognition
+This is part of the Machine Learning course by Coursera.
 The repository contains logistic regression and neural network models for handwritten digit recognition written in Matlab.
-This is part of the Machine Learning course by Coursera.
+Output of the models 10 classes representing digits from '0' to '9'.

 data.mat file contains 5,000 training examples.
 Random 100 data points are displayed below.